 How Are Websites Made?

 Those owners are most often forced to pull everything apart, which means they might as well throw the entire thing in the dumpster and start from scratch.
-Before they build another ball, they should do some reading to learn the difference between static HTML and CMS.
+Before they build another website, they should do some reading to learn the difference between static HTML and CMS.

 Content Management System

 Think of CMS as a content pipeline used to deliver whatever your users need while also giving you a possibility to handle updates and upgrades without breaking everything.
-As the name implies, it started off as a rigid control system but eventually also became a toolbox that lets you customize to your heart’s content.
+As the name implies, it started off as a rigid control system but eventually also became a toolbox that lets you customise to your heart’s content.